 Of special note is the fact that no one was allowed to “ride or drive a horse or animal in a street or alley in the town of Jeffersontown at a rate faster than 12 miles an hour,” while “no automobile or motor vehicle shall be driven or operated upon any street, alley or way of the town of Jeffersontown at a rate of speed faster than eight miles per hour.”
 Anyone who did drive one of those new-fangled horseless wagons more than eight miles an hour got slapped with a fine of up to $25 for each offense – riding a horse too fast only cost the perpetrator up to $10 at the most.
 The City Fathers never were too keen on fast cars driving through the town, especially since they tended to spook the horses and cause accidents.

 In 1915, Jeffersontown established many other ordinances that covered subjects ranging from the upkeep or destruction of unsafe buildings, to the prohibition of vagrancy and begging for alms.
-Disorderly conduct could get one jailed, fined, or both – in fact, the offending party could have been required to provide up to $1,000 bail for up to a year to make sure he kept the peace and was on good behavior.
-Of course, there were also laws against gambling, and how late businesses that provided games could stay open – 10:00 p.m. was the norm throughout the week, although such businesses could remain open until midnight on Saturday.
+Disorderly conduct could get one jailed, fined, or both – in fact, the offending party could have been required to settle bail bonds with the help of a 24/7 bail bonds company for up to a year to make sure he kept the peace and was on good behavior.
+Of course, there were also laws against gambling, since this was before the best casino apps real money that the modern world is drowning in, and how late businesses that provided games could stay open – 10:00 p.m. was the norm throughout the week, although such businesses could remain open until midnight on Saturday.

 Other ordinances involved making sure building codes were followed, and that anything unsanitary that proved a threat to the health of the community would be dealt with promptly or result in a fine of $2 to $10.
 License fees for various businesses were also covered under the City Ordinances – this even included “fortune tellers,” who had to pay a yearly fee of $10 (most businesses only paid a fee between $1.00 – $2.50 – this is likely an indication that fortune tellers were not very welcome in Jeffersontown).
 Peddlers who came to Jeffersontown to sell their wares not only had to pay for a license, they were required to wear a conspicuous metal badge provided by the town, so they could be easily recognized.